Ishant-Vedak/Portfolio/README.md

 ## Practice Exercises and Small Projects

-In my [practice] (Practice) folder, I have small exercises to understand different topics in various languages, including HTML, CSS, Javascript, Java and Python.
+In my Practice folder, I have small exercises to understand different topics in various languages, including HTML, CSS, Javascript, Java and Python.